-- Linear fades the audio in with a linear curve-a straight line between the start and end. - Log fades the audio in with a logarithmic curve-quickly rising at the start and flattening out towards the end. - Exp fades the audio in with an exponential curve-slowly rising in the beginning and growing steeper towards the end.
+- Linear fades the audio in with a linear curve-a straight line between the start and end. - Square Root fades the audio in with a square root curve a half-parabola that is similar to the logarithmic curve but steeper. - Square fades the audio in with a curve opposite the square root curve.
+This is similar to the exponential curve but steeper. - Log fades the audio in with a logarithmic curve-quickly rising at the start and flattening out towards the end. - Exp fades the audio in with an exponential curve-slowly rising in the beginning and growing steeper towards the end. - Sine fades the audio in with a sine curve-like a sine wave, it slowly rises, gets steeper in the middle, and flattens out at the end.

 The Fade Out process sets a fade-out between the start point and end point.
-The following types are available:
+These are the same as the Fade In curves, but fade the audio out instead of in.